-This use case will introduce a shipyard company based in South Korea (hereinafter referred to as Company D), which was looking for a way to improve data history management and search services using graph technology while also maintaining the existing relational database.
-Company D leads the future of the offshore industry with hardware (ships, submarines, offshore plants, etc) technology and AI-based software technology.
+This use case will introduce DSME (Daewoo Shipbuilding & Marine Engineering), a shipyard company based in South Korea, looking to improve data history management and search services using graph technology while also maintaining the existing relational database.
+DSME leads the future of the offshore industry with hardware (ships, submarines, offshore plants, etc) technology and AI-based software technology.

 A ship is manufactured from many raw materials, sub-components, and parts, etc. The list of these materials is also known as ‘bills of material” (BOM).
 In a shipyard that develops dozens of ships and other technologies, there is bound to be an immeasurable amount of BOM data on these materials.

-Employees would search for either the model name, material number or blueprint number to retrieve the desired BOM information.
-Company D used Oracle, one of the representative relational databases, prior to adding Bitnine’s AgensGraph into their system.
-The use case will now introduce why and how Company D efficiently acquired data provenance in their data management system by utilizing the advantages of both the relational DB and graph DB.
+Employees would search for either the model name, material number, or blueprint number to retrieve the desired BOM information.
+DSME used Oracle, one of the representative relational databases, before adding Bitnine’s AgensGraph into their system.
+The use case will now introduce why and how DSME efficiently acquired data provenance in their data management system by utilizing the advantages of both the relational DB and graph DB.

 Manufacturing a ship takes a long time.
 During this period, related parts or materials and information regarding the subcontractors must be frequently updated.

-Company D has been using Oracle as data storage and management.
+DSME has been using Oracle as data storage and management.
 One of the biggest strengths of RDB is its capability to manage millions of data of several ships in a table format.
 However, RDB has its weakness when it comes to processing speed.
 When performing a query in an RDB, the more data and users there are, the more time it takes to perform relational operations in the process of joining tables.
 Since more than 100 million data are included in tables, the modeling structure is difficult to see at a glance.
-This is why Company D struggled to analyze the relationship and impact between data with the existing relational system.
+This is precisely why DSME struggled to analyze the relationship and impact between data with the existing relational system.

 Another reason for changing the design of the existing data analytics system was to identify and analyze the relationship between data to see how a change of entity can affect another entity.
 For example, if a certain component had to be changed for design purposes, there might be another component that needs to be changed due to the previous component being incompatible with the newly changed part.

-In order to develop a new data provenance management system, Company D found AgensGraph, which was faster in querying and analyzing than the existing system and highly compatible with relational data.
+To develop a new data provenance management system, DSME found AgensGraph, which was faster in querying and analyzing than the existing system and highly compatible with relational data.

-AgensGraph is a multi-model graph database built on fork of PostgreSQL, an open-source relational database.
-With the help of graph experts from Bitnine, Company D developed a new unique structural system.
+AgensGraph is a multi-model graph database built on the fork of PostgreSQL, an open-source relational database.
+With the help of graph experts from Bitnine, DSME developed a new unique structural system.
 Manufacturing data is stored in the existing relational database and viewing and analyzing data modeling is performed with AgensGraph-implemented search service.

 In GDB, the relationship between nodes is connected by an edge, which greatly reduces the query time.
-Refer to the following mock simulation project of Company D, which shows how each data can be searched, tracked, or analyzed.
+Refer to the following mock simulation project of DSME, which shows how each data can be searched, tracked, or analyzed.

 Searching project model